saurabhsen24/techdemy/README.md

 ## App Features:

-- Users can do login or signup.
+- Users can login or signup.
 - Users can reset password and also have forget password option.
 - Users will receive reset token in email during reseting their password.
-- Users add courses to their cart
+- Users can add courses to their cart
 - Users can enroll to the courses after payment
 - User can leave review on the course, update the review and also provide rating.
 - Course rating will be the average rating given by all the users who enrolled to the course